NimishNagapure/NimishNagapure/README.md

 <!--- Here are some ideas to get you started:
 --->
 - 🔭 I’m currently working on Machine Projects .
-- 🌱 I’m currently learning CNN-(Convolutional Neural Network) .
+- 🌱 I’m currently learning  .
 - 👯 I’m looking to collaborate on Data Science Projects .
 - 📑 <b>Here is my Resume 👉 [Click](https://github.com/NimishNagapure/Demo/blob/master/README.md)</b>
 - 🤔 I’m looking for help with Artificial Intelligence .